EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/Arm of Civilization/Najma.md

 ## Alzuhra
-Alzuhra is a small rocky world covered in greenish clouds...
-Most inhabitants live in cave cities to avoid the constant acid rain.
+Alzuhra is a small rocky world covered in greenish clouds, poisonous swamps, and Most inhabitants live in cave cities to avoid the constant acid rain.

 ***Native Races.***
 The native races of Alzuhra are: